intruder-detection/frigate-http-api-typescript/README.md

-# frigate-http-api-nodejs
+# Frigate HTTP API for Nodejs

-Nodejs HTT API for frigate
+This is a simple implementation of the Frigate HTTP API for NodeJS using Typescript.
+Types for each of the available endpoints are provided.